Blog

 Example cognitive design, taken from Harrison Chase What’s next for AI Agents.

-Why agentic applications will be fueled on customer behavioral data
+Why agentic applications will be fueled by real-time customer intelligence

 ¹ Luck and d’Inverno, A Conceptual Framework for Agent Definition and Development (1995), Wooldridge and Jennings, Intelligent Agents: Theory and Practice (1995)